tripledoublev/CV/index.md

 * [Missing Voices](https://exhibits.library.mcgill.ca/voix_manquantes-missing_voices) (on-going)
     - I worked on this project as Design and Accessibility Specialist.
-    - HTML and CSS
+    - HTML, CSS with Bootstrap
     - Accessibility testing
     - Front-end redesign

 * [Je me souviens](https://www.couvre-feu.quebec/)
     - Personal project for a humorous memorial to the local curfew and lockdown
     - HTML, CSS, Javascript
-    >
+    - >
       > if 'curfew is active' and 'end of curfew is unknown', display 'time since curfew started'.
       > if 'curfew is active' and 'end of curfew is known', display 'time left until the end of the curfew'.
       > if 'curfew is over', display 'time since the curfew was lifted'.
       >

 * [aux points](https://www.auxpoints.com/)
     - Website built for an arts & culture collective
     - HTML, CSS, Javascript

 * [postvisions](https://www.postvis.io/ns/)
+    - Front-end Design and Development
     - Website for an art exhibition Jan to May 2022
     - HTML, CSS, Javascript